matthias-reis/carda-gatsby/content/articles/2022/08/interview-with-sol-r-drummer-aron-about-their-upcoming-album-atlas.md

 **Aron:** We have all recorded shorter albums or EPs in earlier projects, but I believe this is our first album that's longer than one hour.

 **Anne:** Did you enjoy the process of writing and recording "Atlas"?

+## "We enjoyed working with Jonas Lindström"

 **Aron:** Oh yeah, we loved it.
 The album is recorded at Durango Recording in Stockholm.
 Jonas Lindström was the recording and mixing engineer.
 It is a fantastic studio, and Jonas made the whole experience a memory of a lifetime.
 Kai Blankenberg did the Mastering at Skyline Tonfabrik in Düsseldorf.
 He also did an excellent job!